-Re-dating of the timing of late Neandertals and the earliest AMH, as well as the appearance of specific behavioural innovations, is one of the most important issues in Late Pleistocene palaeoanthropology.
-However, the conclusions of Devièse and colleagues that there was no temporal overlap between the Vindija Neandertals and AMH in the region is far from definitive (see Discussion).
+Redating of the timing of late Neanderthals and the earliest AMH, as well as the appearance of specific behavioural innovations, is one of the most important issues in Late Pleistocene palaeoanthropology.
+However, the conclusions of Devièse and colleagues that there was no temporal overlap between the Vindija Neanderthals and AMH in the region is far from definitive (see Discussion).
 Ultimately what is needed is a larger set of dates for both hominin groups, obtained by the same methods, before the issue of overlap and interbreeding here can be fully settled.